Writing effective goals or objectives is arguably the most important first step in helping an organisation or department be successful.

 Does it matter if it’s one or the other?
 YES.
 Goals provide direction.
 Objectives track your progress.
 One without the other is like cutting off a leg.

-Again, for clarity: a goal is what you want, an outcome is what you get.
+Again, just so we’re clear: a goal is what you want, an outcome is what you get.

-3. Always start the statement with an active verb.
+3. Always start the goal or objective with an active verb.

-For some people it’s helpful to think of an objective as if you were writing a recipe.
-Every recipe instruction begins with an active verb: heat, measure, marinate, mix, stir, fry.
-Active verbs simply make the statement sound ‘do-able’ if not exact.
+For some people it’s helpful to think of writing an objective as if you were writing a recipe.
+Every recipe instruction begins with an active verb: such as heat, measure, marinate, mix, stir, fry.
+Active verbs make the statement sound ‘do-able’ if not exact.

 Do not think your first draft is the final draft.
 Share them.
 Ask for critical feedback.
 Ask yourself if you can improve them (more clarity or conciseness, better language).